Electry/TPLink-C2300-HASS/README.md

 ## Installation
 Copy `tplink_c2300` folder into your `custom_components`

 TP-Link devices typically only allow one login at a time to the admin console.
 This integration will count towards your one allowed login.
-Depending on how aggressively you configure device_tracker you may not be able to access the admin console of your TP-Link device without first stopping Home Assistant.
+Depending on how aggressively you configure device_tracker you may not be able to access the admin console of your TP-Link device without first stopping Home Assistant, or the integration will stop working temporarily.
+This can be controlled using the `logout_others` parameter.

 Home Assistant takes a few seconds to login, collect data, and log out.
 If you log into the admin console manually, remember to log out so that Home Assistant can log in again.

 I recommend setting the time interval to 60s.